JianKo/ctfNote/README.md

 # Hacking Project Resource group

-This note for everything about petester
+This note for everything about pentest

 # Command for setting